-James W. Pennebaker is Professor and Chair of Psychology and the Executive Director of Project 2021 at the University of Texas at Austin.
+James W. Pennebaker is the Regents Centennial Chair of Psychology and the Executive Director of Project 2021 at the University of Texas at Austin.
 He and his students are exploring the links between emotional experiences, natural language, and physical and mental health.
 His most recent research focuses on how everyday language reflects basic social and personality processes.
 Author or editor of 9 books and over 250 articles, Pennebaker has received numerous awards and honors.
 Beginning in 2016, he has assumed the leadership of Project 2021, a program to change the way the University of Texas thinks about and delivers undergraduate education.

 - Close Relationships